oqtane/oqtane.docs/src/pages/manuals/admin/content-management/page-management.md

 ![Control Panel Delete Button](./assets/control-panel-page-management-publish-button.png)

 ---

+---

+## Creating an Admin Dashboard Page

+If you wish to add a custom page to the **Admin Dashboard**, you can do so through **Page Management** by setting the **Parent** page to "Admin" when adding a new page.
+This action designates the new page as part of the Admin Dashboard, making it accessible only to administrators.
+Creating admin-specific pages expands the available tools for site management and customizes the Admin Dashboard.

+For more information on extending the Admin Dashboard, refer to the [Admin Management documentation](../admin-management/index.md#extending-the-admin-dashboard).

 This detailed overview of the **Page Management** feature provides administrators with the essential tools to manage individual pages effectively.
 Each button feature is clearly defined to enhance user understanding and facilitate efficient page management.